 Regional Energy Co-operation Summit: East

-The Regional Energy Co-operation Summit: East will take place in Kampala, Uganda between 24-26 September 2018.
+The Regional Energy Co-operation Summit: East will take place in Addis Ababa, Ethiopia.
 The meeting will unite regional governments from Kenya, Uganda, Tanzania, Rwanda and Ethiopia, leading utility and regulatory companies from the region as well as international financiers, donor organisations, power developers to focus on what is needed to unlock investment in energy and infrastructure for regional growth and development.
 Co-locating with the 3rd Off the Grid Summit, the meeting’s agenda will provide networking opportunities and open discussions exploring practical solutions geared at increasing investor appetite in East Africa.

 EnergyNet has been holding investment summits in East Africa for the last 20 years, building relationships with energy leaders from the public & private sectors.
 We’re therefore well placed to deliver a truly valuable meeting with only the most relevant stakeholders in attendance.